sinugotshifhiwa4/OrangeHRM-Cucumber-Bdd-Junit5/README.md

-Absolutely, Tshifhiwa!
-Here's a polished and comprehensive `README.md` file that documents everything you've built — the encryption flow, the test runner, the Maven profile for UAT Sanity execution, and the Allure reporting.

----

 # 🧪 OrangeHRM Automation Framework

 This repository contains test automation tools for the OrangeHRM application, including encrypted credential management and Cucumber-based BDD testing with parallel execution and reporting.